dataArtisans/flink-training-web/exercises/rideSpeed.md

     </div>
     <div id="collapseTwo" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingTwo">
       <div class="panel-body" markdown="span">
 Data streams can be partitioned by a key using `DataStream.groupBy(key)`.
-The right key in this case is `tripId` because records must be matched by their `tripId`.
+In this case the correct key is `tripId` because records must be matched by their `tripId`.
       </div>
     </div>
   </div>